Are you being sold a RILA Annuity?

 When might you want a RILA rather than a buffered ETF?

-IF you are considering annuitizing the annuity for income, you might consider a RILA.
+If you are considering annuitizing the annuity for income, you might consider a RILA.

 If you are a “safety-first” kind of person, a RILA might be in your plan if you are not ready for a SPIA or QLAC.

-In general, both RILAs and Buffered ETFs are there if you have behavioral problems with investing you are trying to address.
-See my blog on buffered ETFs for a full discussion and examples of the behavioral problems that RILAs attempt to address.
+In general, RILAs and Buffered ETFs are there if you have behavioral problems with investing you are trying to address.
+See my blog on buffered ETFs for a full discussion and examples of the behavioral problems RILAs attempt to address.

 Behave!